-Annuities are insurance policies that pay a guaranteed income to you for your entire life.
-However, they may also pay a guaranteed income for a set number of years.
+Annuities are typically insurance policies that pay a guaranteed income to you for your entire life.
+Usually, people think of annuities as either variable or fixed, but they can also be temporary in term instead of lifetime.
 A temporary annuity is an annuity that fixes the payment for a set number of years.
+These types of annuities are also known as term certain or period certain annuities precisely because the payments and number of years are fixed.
 Make sure you understand how these annuities work before investing in one.

 The significance of the temporary annuity is that your payments are higher than under a lifetime annuity.
 This happens as a result of the fact that the temporary annuity payments are for a fixed period of time.
 The truncated payment period forces more of the lump sum savings to be paid out to you in a shorter period of time.

-The disadvantage to a temporary annuity is that you may outlive your temporary annuity payments.
-If this happens, you will be without an income.
-Since it's impossible to predict when you will die, the temporary annuity also becomes very risky as a sole source of income.
+With that in mind, the major disadvantage to a temporary annuity is that you may outlive your temporary annuity payments.
+If this happens, you will be without an income source.
+Since it's impossible to predict with certainty when you will die, the temporary annuity also becomes very risky as a sole source of income.

 I am a Registered Financial Consultant with 6 years experience in the financial services industry.
 I am trained in the financial planning process, with an emphasis in life insurance and annuity contracts.
 I have written for Demand Studios since 2009.